Woodland stewardship along the Shire River • Neno District, Malawi

 • Identify and closely monitor clusters containing protected/high-value species.

-Practical principle: if you protect the seedlings today, they become the canopy that protects everything else tomorrow.
+Practical principle: protect the seedlings today, and they become the canopy that protects everything else tomorrow.

 Biodiversity & Protected Species

-The inventory reports the presence of protected species, including: Burkea africana, Dalbergia melanoxylon, Pericopsis angolensis, Pterocarpus angolensis, and Terminalia sericea.
-The continued protection and monitoring of these species is a core stewardship priority.
+The inventory reports protected species including: Burkea africana, Dalbergia melanoxylon, Pericopsis angolensis, Pterocarpus angolensis, and Terminalia sericea.
+Continued protection and monitoring of these species remains a core stewardship priority.

 Why this matters